-Adrien Jurkovic, violino
+Adrien Jurkovic, violin

-Thomas Descamps, violino
+Thomas Descamps, violin

 Raphaël Pagnon, viola

-Simon Iachemet, violoncello
+Simon Iachemet, cello

-In 2018 the Quatuor Agate moved to Paris to study under the guidance of Mathieu Herzog, former violist with the Ebène Quartet.
-It also joined renowned chamber music academies such as Musique à Flaine and the Spring International Chamber Music Course Hanns Eisler with teachers such as Tabea Zimmerman, Gerard Schultz, Christoph Poppen, the Ysaye and the Vogler Quartets.
-In the same year, they performed at the Melbourne International Chamber Music Competition and attended the McGill String Quartet Academy (MISQA) in Montreal.
+With their artistic development in mind, the Agate Quartet moved to Paris at the start of 2018 to study under the guidance of Mathieu Herzog, former violist with the Ebène Quartet.
+The quartet studies also with Luc-Marie Aguera at the Conservatoire de Paris.
+They join renowned chamber music academies such as Verbier Festival Academy, the Montreal International String Quartet Academy (MISQA), the Aix-en-Provence Festival Academy, “Musique à Flaine” and the “Spring International Chamber Music Course Hanns Eisler” with acclaimed teachers such as Günter Pichler, Gerhard Schulz, Valentin Erben, Tabea Zimmerman, Christoph Poppen, the Ysaye, the Talich and the Vogler Quartets.

 The quartet is quickly invited to perform in several international festivals and venues: Hamburg International Chamber Music Festival, Les Vacances de Monsieur Haydn, Festival La Brèche, Konzertverein Schwerin, Les Floraisons Musicales, Musique dans la Rue d’Aix-en-Provence, Quatuor à l’Ouest, Festival de Septembre à Sanary, Cité de la Musique de Marseille… with partners such as Mathieu Herzog, Florent Héau, the Modigliani Quartet, the Jerusalem Quartet, Ivan Karizna, Raphaël Chrétien and Alain Brunier.